 Nobody likes conflict.
 And at work, when you are trying to use your time effectively to get things done, friction between coworkers can be especially frustrating.
 However, if someone is doing something wrong, making it impossible for you to do your job, or simply is not pulling their weight, it might be time for that difficult conversation.
-Here are some suggestions around how to approach difficult conversations in the workplace.
+Here are some suggestions on how to approach difficult conversations in the workplace.

 - Prepare your mind.
 Nobody wants to rush into a difficult conversation.
 Take a minute to collect your thoughts – think through and analyse your approach.
 Breathe slowly and deeply to calm yourself down if you are nervous.
 Also, make sure you are not feeling angry before you speak.